How to work only on the weekend and still have a beautiful garden? A gardening guide for every gardener.

 This name is crucial for what you have imagined.
 It’s an ID card of the plant and more than that.
 It reveals how high or broad it grows, what are the needs for food, water, etc. Is it for my weekend garden?
 They are so important.
 In this case, do not rely on workers in the nursery garden, but talk only to a chief or owner.
 They will know more precisely.

 Many plants also have a special breeding ground names.
 The example would be: BLACK PINE – Pinus nigra pendula, Pinus nigra monstrosa, Pinus nigra nana, Pinus nigra mugo … etc.

 You can plant even when the temperature is in the minus.
 Only important thing is that the seedlings or exposed root don’t stand long outdoor before placing them in the ground.

 I would always plant an expensive seedling in the period between autumn and winter, as it is the highest probability that it will then be received.
 Other plants … whenever you find the time, as long as they are in a container.

 If ordering plants through the internet.

-If you prefer ordering plants online then I recommend to you ask for seedlings in a plastic container, not in a yuta sack or plastic bag.
+If you prefer ordering plants online then I recommend to you ask for seedlings in a plastic container, not in a Yuta sack or plastic bag.
 The reason for this is because the courier service will poorly treat your order and with the constant moving in their van, the soil burden in which the root is will decay, gain air and begin to dry.
-This applies especially with evergreen or deciduous trees.
+This applies especially to evergreen or deciduous trees.
 Their heavy soil around the root is susceptible to decomposition.

 The best time is to plant your seedlings when the rain is certain.
 Enough water will be already in the ground so water it once (to get out the air).
 A reliable weather forecast will help you save time on planting.